msosav/book-hands-on-machine-learning/README.md

    Or if you are using Visual Studio Code, you can open the notebooks directly in the editor.

 > [!NOTE]
 > You need to select the Python interpreter in the virtual environment you created in step 2 in the kernel of the Jupyter notebook.

-5. Enjoy!